cj667113/LoPRTS/README.md

 <p>26,000/2.106=12,345 hours
 <p>12,345 * 70% (efficency)= 8,642 hours or 360 days on batteries

-**Note that Energizer rates their D-Batteries at 20,000mah @ 25ma typical draw, applying this, then the battery life may be even longer than 360 days.
-Also note, that when using LD1117-3.3 TO-220 linear voltage regulator, the component introduces an added 5ma draw.**
+**Note that Energizer rates their D-Batteries at 20,000mah @ 25ma typical draw, applying this, then the battery life may be even longer than 360 days. **

 ![LoPRTS PwBoard](https://github.com/cj667113/LoPRTS/blob/master/LoPRTS_Photos/IMG_20190122_004254437.jpg?raw=true)